cbh778899/clipboard-master/README.md

 * Click on a GIF will download it instead of copy.

 ## Data storage
-All data stores in `files.db` and all images stores in `uploads/` by default, but you can change this behaviour by editing [.env](./.env) file.
+All data will be stored at `uploads/` folder in root, but you can change it in [/backend/.env](/backend/.env)

 ## Routes
-Frontend will connect to `https://localhost:3000/api` under development environment and `/api` for production (i.e. after run command `pnpm run build`), but you can change this behaviour by editing [frontend/.env](./frontend/.env) file.
+Frontend will connect to `https://localhost:3000/api` under development environment and `/api` for production (i.e. after run command `pnpm run build`), but you can change this behaviour by editing [/frontend/.env](/frontend/.env) file.